The easiest way is to buy online through our secure, encrypted ticket-buying system.

 Except in the unlikely event of a concert cancelation, the Oregon Symphony does not offer refunds.

 Cancelations are exceedingly rare, but they are always announced on our homepage and social media as early as possible.
 In the event a concert is canceled you will receive information about whether the concert has been rescheduled and an overview of your options.

 If you’re a renewing subscriber, you get priority for seat changes based on when we receive your order and your history with the Oregon Symphony.
 If you’re a new subscriber, your seats will be assigned after the renewing subscribers based on when we receive your order.
 Seating confirmations are sent in early June.

-If you buy or renew your subscription by the end of July, your tickets will arrive by mid-August.
+If you buy or renew your subscription by the beginning of July, your tickets will arrive by late July.

 If you buy after July, your tickets will arrive about two weeks before your first concert.
 If there isn’t enough time to mail them before your series begins, you’ll be able to pick them up at will call starting two hours before your first concert.

 Yes!
 Sign up for our Picks & Previews newsletters to learn about special offers, get the best prices as soon as concerts go on sale, and learn about new concerts as they’re added throughout the season.

 You’ll get the best discounts by subscribing to a series of concerts, available in fixed packages or Choose Your Own packages of eight or more tickets.
 Subscribers receive the lowest ticket prices, plus early access to added programs throughout the year.